 - Avoid alcohol.

-If you can’t deal with the pain or have some additional symptoms, seek help from your doctor.
+If the pain is severe or you have additional symptoms, seek help from a health care provider.